Skip to content

 Step 4Follow Any On-Screen Prompts

-After Windows 11 finds your Bluetooth printer or scanner, carefully follow any instructions that appear on your screen.
-This setup process may involve confirming a PIN code on your printer or computer, entering a code, or simply waiting for the installation to finish.
+After Windows 11 finds the Bluetooth printer or scanner, following any on-screen instructions carefully matters.
+Setup involves confirming a PIN code on the printer or computer, entering a code, or waiting for the installation to finish.

 1. After you click "Add device" for your printer or scanner, Windows might show you more instructions.